 Don’t forget sunglasses, sunscreen, and a grin.

-Rafters do not require any earlier rafting experience.
+Rafters do not require any earlier rafting experience including women only safari travellers.
 The guides train the clients on all parts of safety and organize them for a memorable experience.

 Rafting the Nile has 100% safety records, so there’s no need of worrying too much about your safety.
 Clients can enjoy the rafting knowing that they are in the safest hands.